tsedio/tsed/docs/docs/exceptions.md

 By default, all HTTP Exceptions are automatically sent to the client, and technical errors are sent as Internal Server Error.

-The [Platform API](/docs/platform-api.md) provide @@Catch@@ decorator to catch error.
+The [Platform API](/docs/platform-api.md) provides @@Catch@@ decorator to catch error.
-It let you control the exact flow of control and the content of the response sent back to the client.
+It lets you control the exact flow of control and the content of the response sent back to the client.

 Let's create an exception filter that is responsible for catching exceptions which are an instance of the @@Exception@@ class, and implementing custom response logic for them.